zmcartor/homestead-guide/old-docs-for-reference/main-wiki.rst/Security-Categorization.rst

    (ie. it should be optimal to mine on the head)
 -  The 12 second block time should not induce an excessively high orphan rate and higher confirmation times than expected.
--  Ethereum should remain reasonably light-client friendly, especially for low-power IoT (patch solution if necessary: block skiplists, eg. every block with number % n^k == 0 must refer to the block n^k blocks ago, for say n = 4 and k = 0...3; this basically entails turning
+-  Expanse should remain reasonably light-client friendly, especially for low-power IoT (patch solution if necessary: block skiplists, eg. every block with number % n^k == 0 must refer to the block n^k blocks ago, for say n = 4 and k = 0...3; this basically entails turning